apache/mesos/docs/app-framework-development-guide.md

 ## Create your Framework Scheduler

+If you are writing a scheduler against Mesos 1.0 or newer, it is recommended to use the new [HTTP API](scheduler-http-api) to talk to Mesos.

-You can write a framework scheduler in C++, Java/Scala, or Python.
+If your framework needs to talk to Mesos 0.28.0 or older, you can write the scheduler in C++, Java/Scala, or Python.
 Your framework scheduler should inherit from the `Scheduler` class (see API below).
 Your scheduler should create a SchedulerDriver (which will mediate communication between your scheduler and the Mesos master) and then call `SchedulerDriver.run()`.

 ### Scheduler API